History, tourist information, and nearby accommodation

 The East End of London grew in population, in part because of the busy port area, and the need for another bridge to serve eastern London became urgent.
 In 1876 the City of London Corporation launched a competition for a new bridge design; one that would cause minimal disruption to existing river traffic.
 More than 50 design ideas were submitted, but the winning entry was not chosen until 1884.

 The design was a cooperative project between John Wolfe Barry and the City of London Architect, Horace Jones.
 The shape of the bridge, now familiar the world over, was composed of twin towers, with a central section that could be raised to allow tall ships to sail through the central section of the waterway.
-This type of bridge is what is called a 'bascule' design, from the French word for see-saw.
+This type of bridge is what is called a 'bascule' design, from the French word for a seesaw.
 The 'bascules' are powered by massive pumping engines, building steam pressure to power an hydraulic lift system.

-Energy created by the steam engines was stored in 6 large containers called accumulators, ready to be used at a moment's notice to raise and lower the bridge.
+The energy created by the steam engines was stored in 6 large containers called accumulators, ready to be used at a moment's notice to raise and lower the bridge.
 Because the energy was 'stored', there was minimal delay in raising the bridge; it could be manipulated up or down at a moment's notice.
 From start to finish the bascules can raise the bridge from 0 degrees angle to a maximum of 86 degrees in about 1 minute.

 The original steam engines have been replaced by oil and electric engines, but the hydraulic-driven bascule system is still original.
 The original engines and accumulators are still in place, in the Victorian Engine Room area of the Tower Bridge Exhibition.

 To create the bridge, two huge piers were sunk into the mud of the riverbed to support the new bridge.
-Bridge construction took 8 years, and the hard work of 432 construction labourers to complete, and used 11,000 tons of steel for the framework of the towers and walkways.
+Bridge construction took 8 years, and the hard work of 432 construction labourers to complete and used 11,000 tons of steel for the framework of the towers and walkways.

 The steel framework was encased in a mix of Portland stone and Cornish granite.
 The stone finish served a dual purpose of protecting the underlying steel frame and giving the bridge a more pleasing visual impact.
 There was a high-level walkway for pedestrian traffic.